sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Titanium_Development/Debugging_Titanium_Applications/_index.md

 Currently, Mobile Web applications can't be debugged using Studio – you must use a browser with a built-in debugger (such as Chrome) or an add-on debugger (such as Firefox with Firebug).

-*LiveView and the Debugger*
+{{% alert title="⚠️ Warning" color="primary" %}}*LiveView and the Debugger*

 LiveView may cause conflicts with the Studio debugger, causing the debugger not suspend execution when breakpoints are encountered.
-When you are debugging, turn off LiveView.
+When you are debugging, turn off LiveView.{{% /alert %}}

 ## Related Topics